 Login to HDFC credit card section on Netbanking site.
 Now, open “Loan Details” under “Enquire” section in the sidebar.
 As shown in the video, select your card number and proceed.
 The site will list all your existing EMIs.
 Click on one and see the schedule of the payment for the current month.
 Note-down the interest part of the EMI.
 Now come back to check the unbilled section for credit card.
 There you can see the 18% of the interest added as IGST VPS charges, as shown in the screenshot.
 This charge will appear your next’s month’s HDFC credit card statement.

 Apart from the EMI interest, HDFC Bank charges GST on various services related to Credit Card.
-If you apply for Insta Loan, Insta Jumbo Loan or Dial a Smart EMI, they charge GST on the processing fee amount.
+If you apply for Insta Loan or Dial a Smart EMI, they charge GST on the processing fee amount.
 IGST charge is also applicable on FCY markup fee on international transactions.

-Not only HDFC, but all other banks also collect IGST charges on their credit card bills.
-Expect it if you have EMIs running on the card or if you did a foreign transaction in the previous month.
+Not only HDFC but all banks collect IGST charges on their credit card bills, and you can’t do anything about it.
+Expect it if you have EMIs running on the card or if you did a service fee-incurring transaction in the previous statement period.
 However, they may use different labels to mention the same in the statement.
-For instance, ICICI Bank uses igst-ci@18, and SBI terms it as igst db @ 18.00.
+For instance, ICICI Bank uses igst-ci@18, SBI terms it as igst db @ 18.00, and for Axis Bank, it’s just GST charges.
 So don’t take much stress- you don’t need to call your bank if you see an IGST amount on your bill- it’s pretty standard these days.